-A quick one that it always delicious is mixing 2 pounds (1 kg) of baby carrots with two whole onions, one medium celery (the root) and two medium potatoes cut in cubes.
+One that I always prepare when lacking time uses these simple ingredients: 2 pounds (1 kg) of baby carrots, two whole onions (peeled), one medium celery (the root) and two medium potatoes cut in cubes.

-As I said, you can add any vegetables you like, you can create thicker broths by grinding a lot of vegetables together, you can make your own cream soup: the secret here is to only use vegetables and (only if needed) low fat meat.
+As I said, you can mix any vegetables you like, you can create thicker broths by grinding a lot of vegetables together, you can make your own cream soup: the secret here is to only use vegetables and (only if needed) low fat meat.
+Nothing else!

 Low fat Tuna Wrap

 Many people don’t believe me when I say that I eat a lot of Wraps for lunch – and I can still keep then low in fat and high in goodies for your health.

-For my tuna wrap, I choose an whole-wheat wrap where I add 6 oz tuna (make sure it’s in water, not oil), two teaspoons low fat yogurt (feels like mayo when you eat the wrap!), half a celery stalk, chopped, a handful of raw baby spinach leaves if I have them, half or a quarter of an onion, chopped and some fresh lemon juice.
+For my tuna wrap, I usually choose a whole-wheat wrap where I add 6 oz tuna (make sure it’s in water, not oil), two teaspoons low fat yogurt (feels like mayo when you eat the wrap!), half a celery stalk, chopped, a handful of raw baby spinach leaves if I have them, half or a quarter of an onion, chopped and some fresh lemon juice.
 Delicious and healthy!

 If you want to keep the bread away and reduce the calories a lot, you can use salad leaves instead of the whole wheat wrap.
 You will not feel the difference!

 Low fat Chicken Wrap

 Yup, you can even have a healthy, low fat chicken wrap that tastes delicious if tuna is not your thing!

 I add in mine 1 cup of grilled chicken breast, two teaspoons low fat yogurt, 1/3 cup diced celery, a few tomato slices, a quarter of a chopped onion, a tablespoon mustard and two tablespoons ketchup with no added sugar.